SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Frankly, SimpliSafe’s listed retail prices are a bit high, but equipment is always priced at least 20 percent lower than those prices, and sometimes you can get discounts up to 60 percent.
 Once you factor those discounts in, SimpliSafe packages start to look a lot more attractive.

 Of course, there are no discounts when it comes to SimpliSafe monitoring, and prices at the high end can be a bit steep.
-If you’re looking for top-of-the-line professional monitoring with AI assistance, video verification, and available agent intervention, you could pay as much as $80 a month.
-Even SimpliSafe’s more pedestrian Core plan costs $32 a month, some $12 more than Ring’s plan.
-Keep in mind, though, that you can also monitor your system yourself for free, so nothing says you can’t save a lot of money with SimpliSafe.
+If you’re looking for top-of-the-line professional monitoring with AI assistance, video verification, and available agent intervention, you could pay as much as $50 a month.
+Even SimpliSafe’s more modest Core plan costs $33 a month, about $10 more than Ring’s comparable plan.
+Keep in mind that you can always monitor your system yourself for free.
+You have complete control over how much you spend with SimpliSafe.

 The bottom line?
 SimpliSafe has always been an amazing self-monitored system.
 It’s quickly becoming one of the best professionally monitored systems on the market too.

-It might seem like SimpliSafe is expensive if you only look at their retail prices.
-But, they’re almost always running a sale which usually gives you about half off your entire system.
-The best sale we’ve seen was 60 percent off with a free outdoor security camera, a $199 value.
+SimpliSafe might look expensive if you only look at their retail prices.
+They’re almost always running a sale, though.
+We’ve seen discounts up to 60 percent off entire systems.
+The best sale we’ve seen was 70 percent off with a free outdoor security camera, a $199 value.

 Yes, we think SimpliSafe’s Core monitoring is well worth the extra $10 compared to SimpliSafe’s Standard monitoring.
 The cloud storage for up to 10 cameras is worth the $10 alone, but you also get video verification and Intruder Intervention.